Confirmed Opt-In Protects Against Spamza and Other Malicious Sites

 Spamza then took the email addresses entered and subscribed them to hundreds of email newsletters.

-Spamza is no longer online (although they are apparently looking for new hosting), but you can see a screenshot of their homepage below (click for full-size version).
+Spamza is no longer online, but you can see a screenshot of their homepage below (click for full-size version).

 Scary Stuff – If You Run a Single Opt-In List